Are tactical pens a must-have in your EDC? We do think so. Find out why here!

 Liability is something overlooked when addressing EDC choices.
 Many opt for carrying tools that will deploy lethal force when used in a self-defense situation.

 I can understand this logic of thinking.
-After all, if someone wants to cause bodily harm to me or my family members than they are getting what they deserve.
+After all, if someone wants to cause bodily harm to me or my family members then they are getting what they deserve.

 However, we may have to pay and pay dearly for making this decision.
 Wielding a pen in a self-defense scenario will be looked upon much more favorably than a pistol or edged weapon.